 Preeti is a generalist with over 18 years experience across a diverse spectrum of functions including business operations, marketing, team management, recruitment, research and streamlining processes.
 With a background in Economics (Masters from GIPE, Pune) and a PGDM (SCMHRD, Pune), Preeti has worked with both global teams in MNCs as well as local startups to help them scale and grow.
 She loves to travel and is now learning her way around the art of wheel-thrown ceramics.

-Preetika Soni is freelance communication consultant with over 12 years of experience in different media sectors – from news production at NDTV 24×7 (Mumbai) to teaching at the Social Communications Media Department, Sophia Polytechnic and currently, working as a content writer, transcriptionist and social media strategist.
+Preetika Soni is a freelance communication consultant with over 12 years of experience in different media sectors – from news production at NDTV 24×7 (Mumbai) to teaching at the Social Communications Media Department, Sophia Polytechnic and currently, working as a content writer, transcriptionist and social media strategist.
 With a varied skill set of technical to theoretical knowledge acquired during her career, she is able to adapt and understand the needs of any project at hand.
-Her idea of ‘taking a break’ is to spend hours caring for her plants be it in sweltering heat or pouring rain or getting entangled in wool with a crochet hook in one hand, weaving a new project.
+Her idea of ‘taking a break’ is to spend hours caring for her plants (be it in sweltering heat or pouring rain) or getting entangled in wool with a crochet hook in one hand, weaving a new project.

 An editor and content creator, Amina has a deep love for the written word, is fascinated by the power of social media and is a wordsmith with a quirky twist.
 An alumni of Mount Carmel College, Bangalore with Communicative English as her major, Amina has been involved in diverse activities ranging from Advertising, Hospitality, Publishing, Voice Overs to Social Media Management.
 She is passionate about creating meaningful, fun content that is relevant and easy to consume.
 An extrovert at heart, Amina is a curious explorer and a die hard foodie.
 She lives a nomadic service life moving every few years around the country with two kids and two cats in tow.
-A feminist at heart, and non conformist by nature, she feels strongly about the injustices and inequalities in the world and does her bit to make it an level playing field for everyone.
+A feminist at heart, and non conformist by nature, she feels strongly about the injustices and inequalities in the world and does her bit to make it a level playing field for everyone.

-Preeti majored in Economics and then pursued a Diploma in Mass Communication from the Mumbai University.
-However, her convent education in the hills of Darjeeling instilled in her a love for classcis literature.
-It is this this combination of a research driven analytical mindset along with a love for stories that Preeti brings to her role as a ‘corporate storyteller’.
+Preeti majored in Economics and then pursued a Diploma in Mass Communication from Mumbai University.
+However, her convent education in the hills of Darjeeling instilled in her a love for classics literature.
+It is this combination of a research driven analytical mindset along with a love for stories that Preeti brings to her role as a ‘corporate storyteller’.
 Preeti’s foray into freelance content creation was an organic extension of her 6-year long career in PR and IR for listed Indian companies.
 As a communication professional, Preeti has the experience of working on a variety of formats across different segments, with writing C-suite industry/thought leadership articles being her personal favorite.
 Apart from her two kids, Preeti loves to go on long runs, read books on World War II and spend some alone time in her small balcony.

 Swapneel is passionate about social change and improving lives at the base of the pyramid.
 He manages the overall operations at Dost Education (reviewing program design and effectiveness, user growth, implementation partnerships), and previously led the Technology team at Dasra with projects involving building the org website (www.dasra.org), managing the CRM instance on Salesforce, compiling org-wide annual budgets, designing dashboards to track operational indicators and more.